Sleep No More (The Comsat Angels album)

 After the rushed production of the first album, Waiting for a Miracle, the band was able to put a lot more craft into Sleep No More.
 Frontman Stephen Fellows described how they achieved a resonant sound on a couple of the tracks: "Pete Wilson suggested taking the drums out of the studio – on the fourth floor at Polydor – and putting them near the lift-shaft (elevator shaft) by the stairs.
 We then put microphones on the three floors above and below ...
 Obviously we were only able to do this sort of thing in the evening when the offices were closed!"

 Fellows felt the album Sleep No More had a unique quality among the band's work: "The only [album] which had a 'thread' through it was Sleep No More, the 'thread' was the sound we wanted to get."
 Critics recognized it as a great follow-up to Waiting for a Miracle.
 AllMusic later said, "Sleep No More is certainly more powerful, and it's also a greater achievement.
 Here The Comsat Angels became one of the era's exceptional bands."
 In a 1981 review, Mark Cooper of Sounds wrote that it was "an album that is head and shoulders above anything else recorded this year", while Jack Rabid of The Big Takeover summed up the album by saying, "I think Sleep No More is one of the greatest pieces of music ever released!"

 When Sleep No More was released, it sold out very quickly.
 Unfortunately Polydor took two weeks to ship additional stock to the record stores, an issue which was believed to have had a negative effect on the album's momentum.

-Track listing (1981)

-All tracks written by Fellows/Glaisher/Bacon/Peake.

-Track listing (1995)

-All tracks written by Fellows/Glaisher/Bacon/Peake.

-Track listing (2006)
+Track listings

 All tracks written by Fellows/Glaisher/Bacon/Peake.